 Graduating seniors who have earned at least 90 credits in residence at the University of Oregon and have successfully completed all other university degree requirements are eligible for graduation with Latin honors.
-These distinctions are based on students’ cumulative GPAs at the University of Oregon and the percentile rankings in their respective graduating classes, as follows:
+These distinctions are based on students’ cumulative GPAs at the University of Oregon and the percentile rankings relative to the average GPA from the previous five years, as follows:

 Top 10 percent—cum laude

 Top 2 percent—summa cum laude

 Postbaccalaureate students are not eligible for Latin honors.
 The Office of the Registrar computes Latin honors upon graduation.

 One means of recognizing outstanding students at the University of Oregon is through election to membership in a chapter of a local, national, or international honor society.
 Criteria for membership and the scope of activities vary.
 Some focus on scholastic achievement; others consider grades and other factors such as community service and leadership.
 Some honor societies select members by invitation only; for others, students must submit applications.

 Many honor societies charge initiation fees.
 The Olwen William Harris Endowment Fund has been established to help students who cannot afford to pay initiation fees.
 To receive money from this fund, students must complete a request form, available from the Office of the Dean of Students.
 An advisory committee reviews all requests and dispenses the awards.

 Honoraries Based on Scholarship